WESTON STUCCO TORONTO

 · Home automation for the technophile buyers

 There is much work to be done.
-Many homebuilders are still focused largely on getting low bids and trying to sell directly against these distressed existing homes.
-As a result, there is pressure on subcontractors not to innovate, but to focus mainly on keeping costs low.
-And material manufacturers feel that pressure as tight margins, commoditization of our products, and more tough times ahead.
+Many homebuilders are still focused mainly on getting low bids and trying to sell directly to these distressed existing homeowners.
+As a result, there is pressure on subcontractors not to innovate but to focus mainly on keeping costs low.
+And material manufacturers feel that pressure as tight margins, commoditization of our products, and more challenging times ahead.

 As stucco manufacturers and allied companies, the challenge for us is to provide products and technical assistance to encourage this metamorphosis of our industry.
 As the homebuilders go, so go our businesses.
-If we can help builders seize this opportunity now, when we’re at the tipping point, we can strengthen our industry, decommoditize our products, and gain some competitive advantage for our own companies.
+Suppose we can help builders seize this opportunity now, when we’re at the tipping point.
+In that case, we can strengthen our industry, de-commoditize our products and gain some competitive advantage for our own companies.

 Weston Stucco Toronto Blog!